jman4747/Pixy-cam-to-RoboRIO/README.md

 And read this before buying a lens!: http://cmucam.org/projects/cmucam5/wiki/Can_I_replace_the_lens_on_Pixy

 To Do:
-Test new lens on practice field
+Test new lens on practice field,
-Test reflective tape targeting
+Test reflective tape targeting,
-Add pictures and diagrams of setup
+Add pictures and diagrams of setup,
-Write Arduino code to turn LED rings on and off
-Design electrical circuit to control LED rings with Arduino and power them from the robot's 12V supply
+Write Arduino code to turn LED rings on and off, Design electrical circuit to control LED rings with Arduino and power them from the robot's 12V supply,

 Post in this Chief Delphi thread if you need help: https://www.chiefdelphi.com/forums/showthread.php?threadid=152391